-Sugarloaf Trail is a 3.3 mile moderately trafficked out and back trail located near Bethlehem, NH.
+Sugarloaf Trail is a 3.3 mile moderately trafficked out and back trail located near Bethlehem, New Hampshire.
 The trail is rated as moderate and primarily used for hiking.

 Hiked both, awesome views, the trail has the largest single Boulder I've ever seen